 NERA, The Cost of Equity: Response to the AER's final decisions for the NSW and ACT Electricity Distributors, and for Jemena Gas Networks, June 2015, p.
 33 & 37 and Shanken also found the conditional CAPM and ICAPM to be the best performing models if the portfolios are formed by ranking stocks on size and CAPM beta instead of by book-to-market and size".
 Partington and Satchell noted that Lewellen, Nagel and Shanken have cautioned that 'none of the models provides much improvement over the simple or consumption CAPM when performance is measured by the GLS640 R2 or q'.
-Also in the simple or consumption CAPM when performance is measured by the GLS640 R2 or q'.
+Also in the simple of the models provides measured by the GLS640 R2 or q'.